Cosopt Side Effects

 Applies to dorzolamide / timolol ophthalmic: ophthalmic solution

-Check with your doctor immediately if any of the following side effects occur while taking dorzolamide / timolol ophthalmic:More common
+You should check with your doctor immediately if any of these side effects occur when taking dorzolamide / timolol ophthalmic:More common

 - Blurred vision